 Traveling abroad is exciting.
 Living abroad, especially in the USA, is a whole different level of adventure.
 An expatriate also called an expat, is a person who has left their home country to live somewhere else.
 The transition to a new country comes with challenges.
 One of those challenges is securing adequate international health insurance to cover you in the United States as well as your home country and other countries you may travel to.

 Health Coverage for Expats in the USA

 Medical costs in the US tend to be higher than other countries for a couple of reasons.
-American doctors tend to order more tests and scans then in other countries and the US deals with a relatively high rate of medical inflation.
+American doctors tend to order more tests and scans than in other countries, and the US deals with a relatively high rate of medical inflation.